telerik/reporting-docs/knowledge-base/how-to-render-any-html-tags-in-reports.md

 ## Description

 A frequently asked question is *how to render HTML tags and CSS attributes that are not supported by [HtmlTextBox item]({%slug telerikreporting/designing-reports/report-structure/htmltextbox/overview%})* in reports.
-The most requested tags that can, currently, be display only through this article's workaround are the [img](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) and [table](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/table) HTML tags.
+The most requested tags that can, currently, be displayed only through this article's workaround are the [img](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) and [table](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/table) HTML tags.

 The workaround that this article will demonstrate is to render the HTML/CSS content as a [Bitmap](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.bitmap?view=dotnet-plat-ext-8.0) or [Image](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.image) in an [User Function]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/extending-expressions/user-functions%}) and then have that function invoked on the [Value](/api/telerik.reporting.picturebox#Telerik_Reporting_PictureBox_Value) property of a [PictureBox item]({%slug telerikreporting/designing-reports/report-structure/picturebox%}).